-The Swiss School in Singapore was founded in 1967 by Marie-Therese and Werner Kaufmann-Sialm and officially opened on May 2nd with 18 children in Kindergarten and ten students in primary classes.
+The Swiss School in Singapore was founded by Marie-Therese and Werner Kaufmann-Sialm and officially opened on 2 May 1967 with 18 children in Kindergarten and ten students in primary classes.

-Slowly and steadily, the Swiss School has grown to a number of 280 students, a campus with three classroom blocks and a Multi Purpose Hall.
+Slowly and steadily, the Swiss School has grown, and with more students attending school a campus with four classroom blocks and a Multi Purpose Hall completed in 2009.

 On the occasion of our 50 year anniversary, in May 2017, SSiS has launched a portrait exhibition called 50 People in 50 Years.
 Take a look at the Portrait Gallery and you will be able to find 50 interesting portraits of 50 people who shaped our school between 1967 and 2017.